 Methods Scaffold-free 3D tissues were engineered from human PDLCs isolated from human third molars.
 PDLCs were cultured in osteogenic differentiation media.
 After the cells became confluent, they contracted their tissue monolayer around two constraint points and formed a scaffold-free cylindrical tissue construct.
-The resulting constructs were sectioned and histologically characterized using hematoxylin and eosin (H&E) staining, alizarin red staining to detect mineralization, and immunostaining against bone sialoprotein (BSP) as a marker of osteogenic cell differentiation and scleraxis as a marker of ligament formation.
+The resulting practitioners (DE/PP), dental residents (DR), and 3rd constructs were sectioned and histologically characterized using hematoxylin and eosin as well as the students, would be aware of the guidelines and be aware of the term EBD.
+Methods A survey on the prescribing practices of dental radiographs was developed from the FDA guidelines at the University of Pittsburgh School of Dental Medicine.
+The survey was sent to dental faculty and students.
+The participants were grouped into the categories of dental educators (DE), private practitioners (PP), dental educators/private and 4th year dental students (DS).